|

 bring people into the UK as we don`t have the

+skills.
 What a statement

 that just proves the Education system

 is out of touch; its bad leadership from the top.
+Why not on new large estates have

 a school from 5 to 16, thus saving